reekystive/hp-omen-15-hackintosh/README.md

 - CPU temperature monitoring
 - SSD temperature monitoring
 - Battery
+- Shutdown, reboot and sleep
+    - You can also close the laptop lid to sleep.

 ## What is not working

 - dGPU
     - This will not be fixed in the future.
 - Keys on touchpad
-- Sleep
-    - After the black screen, the fan spins fast, cannot sleep and cannot wake up.
 - Bluetooth
 - NVRAM
     - You cannot store some information such as brightness.